 Our research and development organization is responsible for the design, development, testing and certification of our data and information management software applications.
-As of March 31, 2019, we had 604 employees in our research and development group, of which 230 are located in our Hyderabad and Bangalore development centers in India.
+As of March 31, 2020, we had 615 employees in our research and development group, more than half of which are located in New Jersey.
 Our engineering efforts support product development across all major operating systems, databases, applications and network storage devices.
 A substantial amount of our development effort goes into certification, integration and support of our applications to ensure interoperability with our strategic partners' hardware and software products.
 We have also made substantial investments in the automation of our product test and quality assurance laboratories.
-We spent \$92.6 million on research and development activities in fiscal 2019 and \$91.0 million in fiscal 2018.